-- an event "code": a String. - an event "comment" : also a String. - an AbsoluteDate instance: the date at which the event occurred. - a boolean, true when the CodedEvent represents a "starting" event or false when it represents an "ending" event (relative to a Phenomenon).
+- an event "code": a String identifying the category of the event, as chosen by the library user (no actual code is provided yet). - an event "comment": also a String that can be chosen by the library user. - an AbsoluteDate : the date at which the event occurred. - a boolean, true when the event represents a "starting" event, or false when it represents an "ending" event (relative to a phenomenon, see below).